 Work on the East River Waterfront Esplanade & Piers Project is progressing on schedule.
 Rutgers Pavilion

-During the first quarter of 2015 the design team continued working on the designs for the Rutgers Pavilion and performing minor contract administration services for the projects in construction including Package 3 and Pier 35.
+During the second quarter of 2015 the design team continued working on the designs for the Rutgers Pavilion.
 The team also continued to attend management meetings, work sessions and task team meetings.

 Esplanade Package 3/Pier 35